michaelrbock/algorithms-part1/Programming Question 5/README.md

 ###Problem Description

 In this programming problem you'll code up Dijkstra's shortest-path algorithm.
-Download the text file here. (above as 'dijkstraData.txt').
+Download the text file (above as 'dijkstraData.txt').
 The file contains an adjacency list representation of an undirected weighted graph with 200 vertices labeled 1 to 200.
 Each row consists of the node tuples that are adjacent to that particular vertex along with the length of that edge.
 For example, the 6th row has 6 as the first entry indicating that this row corresponds to the vertex labeled 6.